Kinkakuji Temple

 The Golden Pavilion in Kyoto

-Kinkakuji Temple is an outstanding, gold-plated pavilion, scenically located in the Kitayama district at a tiny mirror lake with small islands and pine trees as the setting.
-Still mirror images of the trees reflected in the water picturesquely surround The Golden Pavilion.
-The small pond, the Kyokochi Pond was once filled with lotus plants.
-Due to its scenic location and its golden appearance, this is unquestionably one of the most famous temples in the entire country.
+Why is Kinkakuji Temple famous?
+Kinkakuji Temple is an outstanding, gold-plated pavilion, scenically located in the Kitayama district at a tiny lake with small islands and pine trees as the setting.
+Mirror images of the trees reflected in the water surrounding the ever-picturesque Golden Pavilion.
+The small pond, the Kyokochi Pond, was once filled with lotus plants.
+Due to its scenic location and its golden appearance, this is undoubtedly one of the most famous temples in the entire country.

 Elegant, gold-plated Kinkakuji Temple – Golden Temple Kyoto | Photo: Travel In Culture

-Originally, in 1397, it was built as a retirement pavilion for the shogun Ashikaga Yoshimitsu (1358-1408).
+What is the history of Kinkakuji Temple?
+In 1397, it was built as a retirement pavilion for the shogun Ashikaga Yoshimitsu (1358-1408).
 Ashikaga Yoshimitsu acquired the land around the lake from the statesman Saionji Kintsune.
-After the shogun’s death in 1408 the temple was eventually converted into a Rinzai Zen Buddhist temple in accordance with the shogun’s wishes.
+After the shogun died in 1408, the temple was eventually converted into a Rinzai Zen Buddhist temple following the shogun’s wishes.
 Later, the temple was renamed Rokuonji after the shogun’s religious title.

 This is infinitely close to pure beauty.
 The panoramic setting is like an embellished naturalist painting and a true masterpiece of Japanese architecture.